siduction/siduction-btrfs/README.md

-# grub-btrfs-rollback_settings
+# btrfs-boot-menu-settings
-Btrfs file system - improved handling of rollback by Grub.
+Btrfs file system - GRUB and systemd-boot
-Grub menu is incorrect after a rollback.
+Optimizes the boot menu and the description in Snapper

 --------